-The Federal False Claims Act (“FCA”) includes a provision which protects whistleblowers from retaliation from their employers.
-The Anti-Retaliation provision of the FCA prohibits an employer from retaliating against an employee “because of lawful acts done by the employee . . . in furtherance of an action.”
+The federal False Claims Act (“FCA”) includes a provision that protects whistleblowers (whether employees or independent contractors) from retaliation by their employers.
+The anti-retaliation provision of the FCA prohibits an employer from retaliating against an employee “because of lawful acts done by the employee . . . in furtherance of an action under this section or other efforts to stop 1 or more violations.”
 31 U.S.C. §3730(h).

 Contact a Whistleblower Lawyer

 Do you need a whistleblower lawyer or do you want to know more about qui tam law?